awakwe/Algebra1Student-copy/README.md

 Explanation: Elimination using multiplication involves multiplying one or both equations by a constant to make the coefficients of one variable equal or opposite.
 Then, the equations can be added or subtracted to eliminate that variable and solve the system of equations.

-Solve the following system of equations using elimination:

-x + 2y = 3

-3x - 2y = 9

-Correct answer: x = 3, y = 0

-Solution:
-Add the two equations to eliminate variable y:

-x + 2y + 3x - 2y = 3 + 9
-4x = 12
-x = 3

-Now, substitute x back into one of the equations to find y:

-3 + 2y = 3
-2y = 0
-y = 0

-Check the solution (x = 3, y = 0) in both equations.

 Solve the following word problem using elimination: